MysticMonika/spam-detection/README.md

 <https://www.kaggle.com/uciml/sms-spam-collection-dataset>

 ### Steps involved:

-Download and pre-process the SMS Spam Collection v.1 dataset.
+    1.Download and pre-process the SMS Spam Collection v.1 dataset.
-Test and find best approach (word count or tf-idf vectorizer) to classify the messages.
+    2.Test and find best approach (word count or tf-idf vectorizer) to classify the messages.
-Selection of approach and splitting the dataset into training and testing data.
+    3.Selection of approach and splitting the dataset into training and testing data.
-Initialize various classifier and train it.
+    4.Initialize various classifier and train it.
-Evaluate the classifiers and finding best the model for a dataset.
+    5.Evaluate the classifiers and finding best the model for a dataset.